What We Stand For

 Our Core Beliefs Drive Everything We Do

-Business managers and executives very often say to us with pride that their people are their company's most important asset.
+Business managers very often say to us with pride that their people are their company's most important asset.
 If those assertions were true, managers and executives would know much more about what makes people do what they do.
-If they were true, there would be no Dilbert, and Scott Adams would probably still be working for the phone company.
+If they were true, there would be no Dilbert, and Scott Adams would still be working for the phone company.

-In our opinion, very few business managers understand or apply the fundamentals of human behavior, the unconscious urges that cause people do what they do.
+In our opinion, very few business managers understand the fundamentals of human behavior, the unconscious urges that cause people do what they do.
 Consequently, managers and executives are not getting the level of performance they should expect from their company's most important asset!

 To understand what makes people do what they do, look to the psychologists and the sociologists.
 To say the least, they have researched human behavior far more broadly, more deeply and more accurately than most business managers, executives, and investors have.

 More and more of the thought leaders in the leading business schools are psychologists and sociologists.
 Peter Drucker, Rosabeth Moss Kanter and Daniel Kahneman come quickly to mind as examples.

 In our view, the primary reasons that business people don't read the huge body of research on human behavior are that the psychologists and sociologists write their results for each other, and they publish them in psychological journals.
 We have yet to see a copy of the American Psychological Assocation Journal (APA Journal) in the office of a business manager, executive, or investor.